A child spins a paper plate with a craft-stick handle on a table and taps one bright dot while a grown-up watches nearby.

 Safety Check

-• Start only when the craft-stick handle stays attached during a gentle wiggle and test spin.
+• Start only when the plate stays above the tape collar during a gentle test spin.

-• Choose another activity if your child mouths craft sticks or tape, throws the plate, or finds moving targets upsetting.
+• Choose another activity if your child mouths the pencil or tape, throws the spinner, or finds moving targets upsetting.

 Supporting the play